vulhub/vulhub/imagemagick/imagetragick/README.md

 ![](1.png)

 Also you can visit `http://your-ip/upload.php` to test another POC.
-Upload the POC file and packets are as follows（**Attention，this is another POC**）：
+Upload the POC file and packets are as follows（**Attention: this is another POC**）：

 ```
 POST /upload.php HTTP/1.1